 Yacon leaves (tea product) are thought to be toxic to the kidneysExamine.com Medical Disclaimer

-The Human Effect Matrix looks at human studies (excluding animal/petri-dish studies) to tell you what effect Yacon has in your body, and how strong these effects are.
+The Human Effect Matrix looks at human studies (it excludes animal and in vitro studies) to tell you what effects yacon has on your body, and how strong these effects are.

 |Grade||Level of Evidence|